openstack-infra/zuul/doc/source/zuul.rst

 If you send a SIGUSR2 to the zuul-server process, Zuul will dump a stack trace for each running thread into its debug log.
 This is useful for tracking down deadlock or otherwise slow threads.

+When `yappi <https://code.google.com/p/yappi/>`_ (Yet Another Python Profiler) is available, additional functions' and threads' stats are emitted as well.
+The first SIGUSR2 will enable yappi, on the second SIGUSR2 it dumps the information collected, resets all yappi state and stops profiling.
+This is to minimize the impact of yappi on a running system.